-We understand that tenants may be anxious about allowing our tradespersons in to their home.
-We will respect their decision if they wish to defer any work that has been arranged at any time.
+We understand that tenants may be anxious about allowing our tradespeople in to their home.
+We will respect your decision if you wish to defer any work that has been arranged at any time.
 Please contact us to let us know if that’s what you want to do.

-Please note, we will not be able to carry out work at any property where anyone living at that address is self-isolating for any reason.
+Please note, we will not be able to carry out work at any property where anyone living at that address is self-isolating.
 If this occurs and you have a repair to report that is not putting you or the property at risk, we ask that you wait to report that repair until the end of the isolation period.

 Due to the high workload for our staff at this time, we recommend reporting any essential inside work or outside work via email.